Fleny113/Hexus/README.md

 ## Configuration

-By default, the config file will be located in `~/.config/hexus.yaml` (If in development it will be used `~/.config/hexus.dev.yaml` instead) but you can change where the location for the Hexus file is by using the `XDG_CONFIG_HOME` environment to change the `~/.config` directory and the
-`XDG_STATE_HOME` environment to change the directory used (by default) for the socket and logs (defaults to `~/.local/state`)

-The available options in the yaml file are:
+Hexus will store the configuration in `$XDG_CONFIG_HOME/hexus.yaml`, the daemon socket on `$XDG_RUNTIME_DIR/hexus.sock` for Linux and `$XDG_STATE_HOME/hexus/hexus.sock` for Windows, the logs for the daemon in `$XDG_STATE_HOME/hexus/daemon.log` and the logs for the applications in `$XDG_STATE_HOME/hexus/applications/<app name>.log`

+These locations can be customized with the `XDG_CONFIG_HOME` (defaults to `~/.config`), `XDG_RUNTIME_DIR`[^XDG_RUNTIME_DIR] and `XDG_STATE_HOME` (defaults to `.local/state`) environment variables.
+On Windows setting the `XDG_RUNTIME_DIR` will not be ignored and that path will be used instead of using the `$XDG_STATE_HOME/hexus` folder.

+[^XDG_RUNTIME_DIR]: `XDG_RUNTIME_DIR` does not provide a clear default, however if running on Windows the value "defaults" to `$XDG_STATE_HOME/hexus`, on Unix systems a `hexus-runtime` directory will be created in the temp with the permissions `700` and the current user as the owner according to the XDG basedir specification

+The config file is a `.yaml` file with the following options:

-- unixSocket: changes where the socket is located, the CLI will read this file to connect to the daemon, defaults to `$XDG_STATE_HOME/daemon.sock` (or `$XDG_STATE_HOME/daemon.dev.sock` in development)
+- `unixSocket`: Changes where the socket is located.
+Used for connecting to the daemon.
-- httpPort: (optional) The http port to listen as an addition to the required socket, useful for interfacing with software that cant use the socket
+- `httpPort`: The HTTP port to listen as an addition way to access the daemon to the required socket, useful for interfacing with software that cant use the socket. \[OPTIONAL\]
-- cpuRefreshIntervalSeconds: Hexus will refresh the CPU usage of application every tot based on this setting.
-The more often this is the more precise will be the CPU consumption but will use more system resources.
+- `cpuRefreshIntervalSeconds`: The interval for the refresh of CPU usage of applications.
+The lower the value, the more CPU Hexus will use but the more precise it will the the CPU usage of applications.
+Default 2.5 seconds.
-- applications: a list of all the application and their configs.
+- `applications`: List of all the applications.
-  - name: required, the name of the application
+  - `name`: The name of the application.
+Needs to be unique.
-  - executable: required, the file to execute when spawning the child
+  - `executable`: The file to execute when spawning the application.
-  - arguments: optional, the arguments to give the executable in a string
+  - `arguments`: The arguments to give the executable, as a string. \[OPTIONAL\]
-  - workingDirectory: required, the directory where the application will operate
+  - `workingDirectory`: The directory where the application should start.
-  - status: required, needs to match the `HexusApplicationStatus` enum, indicates the status of the application.
-Possible values: `Crashed`, `Exited`, `Running`
+  - `status`: Status of the application.
+Possible values: `Crashed`, `Exited`, `Running` (Matches the `HexusApplicationStatus` enum)
-  - note: optional, a note that can be seen in the info command, a usage is to indicate ports used for example.
+  - `note`: A note that can be seen in the `info` command. \[OPTIONAL\]
-  - environmentVariables: optional, all the environment variables for the application.
-The application **WILL NOT** inherit the env from the daemon
+  - `environmentVariables`: All the environment variables for the application.
+Application **WILL NOT** inherit the environment variables from the daemon \[OPTIONAL\]

+> [!NOTE]
+> The configuration file, the socket and the daemon log will have a `.dev` suffix before the extension to the name when running in development.
+> The resulting config file, socket file and log file are respectively `hexus.dev.yaml`, `hexus.dev.sock` and `daemon.dev.log`

 #### PM2 Migration